-Since Hurricane Harvey, we have received questions from districts about how to respond to disaster unemployment claims they have received after the storm.
+In the aftermath of natural disasters, we have often received questions from districts about how to respond to disaster unemployment claims they have received.
 Learn about what to do if you receive these claims.

 Q: Do we need to respond to these disaster unemployment claims?